crcn-archive/mojo-models/README.md

 #### model collection.create(options)

-creates a new model, and adds to the collection immediately
+creates a new model, and adds to the collection immediately.
+See example above.

 ## Built-in plugins